A deep learning approach to data-driven model-free pricing and to martingale optimal transport: Abstract

 \section{Abstract}

 We introduce a novel and highly tractable supervised learning approach based on neural networks that can be applied for the computation of model-free price bounds of, potentially high-dimensional, financial derivatives and for the determination of optimal hedging strategies attaining these bounds.
 In particular, our methodology allows to train a single neural network offline and then to use it online for the fast determination of model-free price bounds of a whole class of financial derivatives with current market data.
 We show the applicability of this approach and highlight its accuracy in several examples involving real market data.
-Further, we show how a neural network can be trained to solve martingale optimal transport problems involving fixed marginal distributions instead of financial market data. \\ \\ \textbf{Keywords: }{Model-free price bounds, Deep learning, Data-driven pricing, Martingale optimal transport}
+Further, we show how a neural network can be trained to solve martingale optimal transport problems involving fixed marginal distributions instead of financial market data.